Bonnie Lauer

-Bonnie Lauer (born February 20, 1951) is an American professional golfer, currently retired from the LPGA Tour.
+Bonnie Lauer (born February 20, 1951) is an American professional golfer.
+She is currently retired from the LPGA Tour.

+Early life and amateur career

-Lauer graduated cum laude in 1973 from Michigan State University, where she won the national individual intercollegiate golf championship that same year.
+Lauer was born in 1951.
+In 1973, Lauer graduated cum laude from Michigan State University.
+She won the national individual intercollegiate golf championship her senior year.

+Professional career

 Lauer turned professional in 1975.
-In 1976, she won the LPGA Rookie of the Year award.
+She won the LPGA Rookie of the Year award in 1976.

 Lauer had individual victories in both 1977 and 1985.
-She had her best finish in a major championship at the 1981 U.S. Women's Open where she finished T4 after being tied for the lead after 36 holes.
+She had her best finish in a major championship at the 1981 U.S. Women's Open where she finished T-4 after being tied for the lead after 36 holes.

 Lauer was the President of the LPGA in 1988.

+Awards and honors

+In 1976, she won the LPGA Rookie of the Year award.